 Each NFL team contracted with its own manufacturer, and sometimes changed between seasons, resulting in a mish-mash of brands: Adidas, Champion, Nike, Puma, Russell Athletic and Starter, among others, all made officially licensed NFL jerseys during the 1990s.
 In 2002, Reebok signed a 10 year contract with the NFL to become the official jersey supplier for all its teams.
 Many of the signed and unsigned NFL and college football jerseys offered on AutographsForSale.com were blank licensed jerseys from one of these companies that were professionally stitched with real cloth tackle twill name and numbers.

 In 2012, Nike took over by signing a 5 year contract.
 Mitchell and Ness retained the license to produce obsolete (throwback) NFL jerseys of players who they contracted with individually.
 As global commerce has increased, things have gotten much more complicated, primarily due to the flood of bootleg, knockoff and counterfeit "authentic" jerseys coming from Asia priced at a fraction of the real thing.
-Perhaps the most faked jerseys are Mitchell and Ness because the real ones retail for hundreds of dollars which are unaffordable for many fans.
+Perhaps the most forged sports jerseys are Mitchell and Ness because the real ones retail for hundreds of dollars which are unaffordable for many fans.

 Earlier this year ESPN Outside the Lines ran a piece that shone a bright light on this problem.
 The bootlegs are everywhere on Amazon, eBay and the internet in general.
 If you use Facebook, the ads on the right side often advertise websites that sell fakes.
 It's often hard to detect the bootlegs because the sellers frequently use images of REAL jerseys to sell fakes.